Insurance Requirements Traveling to Germany & Schengen Area

 - Fill out the online form of the provider of your choice.
 You will be asked for your data and information about the duration and destinations of your trip.

-Your insurance certificate will be emailed as a PDF file, or you can download it from the insurance company’s customer area.
-You must enclose 2 printed copies in your visa application.
+Your insurance certificate will usually be emailed as a PDF file, or you can download it from the insurance company’s customer area.
+You must usually enclose printed copies in your visa application, unless your visa center or embassy uses a different digital upload process.

 Claiming benefits from Schengen insurance